ycrc/ycrc.github.io/docs/clusters-at-yale/guides/nextflow.md

 }
 ```

+This sets the initial default for the slurm partition, memory, cpus, and time.
+Note that nextflow uses different names for many of these values than slurm.
+These same options can be added to specific processes or labels to customize processes more specifically.
 Arbitrary slurm options can be added using clusterOptions, e.g. clusterOptions = '--qos priority’
+More information can be found on nextflow's [slurm](https://www.nextflow.io/docs/latest/executor.html#slurm) page.

-Setting executor to slurrm will cause all processes to be submitted as slurm jobs, unless otherwise specified (see below).
+Setting executor to slurm will cause all processes to be submitted as slurm jobs, unless otherwise specified (see below).

+## Nextflow installation

-Nextflow installation:  You can either use our installed module, or install your own copy of nextflow (for example if you want the very latest version of nextflow).
+You can either use our installed module, or install your own copy of nextflow (for example if you want the very latest version of nextflow).
 If you use your own nextflow, be sure to load the Java module.
 Our nextflow module does that automatically.

-Using conda or apptainer/singularity: It is typical for nextflow pipelines to use a containerization to manage code, such as conda or apptainer (aka singularity).
+## Using conda or apptainer/singularity

+It is common for nextflow pipelines to use a containerization to manage code, such as conda or apptainer (aka singularity).
 However, conda is not installed as a system tool on our clusters.
 Therefore, if using conda for your process code, you should load the miniconda module in your batch script before invoking nextflow.
 The nextflow submissions will inherit this module in the usual way.
 Apptainer/singularity is installed as a system tool, but only on compute nodes.
 Therefore, you must run nextflow on a properly allocated compute node (which should be the case anyway), not on the login node.

+## Scheduling quirks

-Scheduling quirks: When running nextflow with slurm executor, you may notice some scheduling oddities.
+When running nextflow with slurm executor, you may notice some scheduling oddities.
 This is due to the fact that multiple barriers can pend jobs.

 Internally, nextflow limits the number of submitted slurm jobs to the value of ‘queueSize’, by default 100.
 This can be modified in the configuration or using the -qs command line option.
 This is why nextflow can report a large number of pending jobs, while squeue only shows 100.
-Slurm will not show the jobs pended by queueSize.
+Slurm (squeue) will not show the jobs pended by queueSize, since nextflow has not actually submitted them yet.

 Once jobs are actually submitted, the usual slurm queuing will occur.
-This can include: per user or group limits, lack of resources, etc.  These pended jobs will show in squeue as PD.
+This can include: per user or group limits, lack of available resources, etc.  These pended jobs will show in squeue as PD.

+## Submission threshold

-Submission threshold: In order to prevent abusive job submission, most of our partitions have a limit of 200 individual submissions per user per hour.
+In order to prevent abusive job submission, most of our partitions have a limit of 200 individual submissions per user per hour.
 Normally not a problem, this limit can cause problems with nextflow, since by default when using slurm all processes are submissions, and many workflows submit hundreds of very short jobs.
 When the threshold is exceeded, subsequent submissions fail, and typically the nextflow workflow fails.
 In addition, running very short processes as slurm submissions is very inefficient.

-We recommend that you configure your workflow to specify small, short jobs as local, leaving the larger and longer running jobs as slurm.
-The best way to do this is to give those processes a specific ‘label’, e.g. process_local, and then set the executor for that label to be ‘local’.
+We recommend that you configure your workflow to specify small, short jobs as using the local executor, leaving the larger and longer running jobs to the slurm executor.
+The cleanest way to do this is to give those processes a specific ‘label’, e.g. process_local, and then set the executor for that label to be ‘local’.

 For example: